MonizaIrfan/personal-finance-tracker/README.md

-Here’s a **beautiful README** for your **Personal Finance Tracker** MERN stack application, complete with icons, project description, and installation instructions:

 ---
 # Personal Finance Tracker 🏦💰

 A modern and fully-responsive **Personal Finance Tracker** app built with the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 This app helps users easily manage their income, expenses, and budgets, track their financial progress, visualize spending through charts, and export data for offline use.